 Learn more about PrEP and Truvada.

 PrEP is a commitment.
 It must be taken every day.
-Consider strategies to adhere to a daily medication, now, before committing to PrEP.
+Consider ways to help you take a daily, scheduled medication, now, before committing to PrEP.

-PrEP is a medication which means it comes with side effects, cannot be taken with some medications (interaction profile), and may have adverse effects.
+PrEP is a medication.
+This means it comes with side effects, cannot be taken with some other medications (interaction profile), and may have adverse effects (cause a reaction).
 Ask your healthcare provider about side effects and how you should respond to any side effects.

 Consider the cost of Truvada and PrEP follow-up appointments.
 There may be costs for the medication, lab tests – including an HIV test every 3 months, and possible other fees, such as for vaccinations.
 Contact your health insurance company regarding costs and your plan.
 There may be options available to you if you do not have health insurance.